Discover the town through a child’s eyes

 The Dessau Zoo is open all year round.

-*Pupils from 17 years of age, students, trainees, vocational school students, persons doing military service, persons doing civilian service, severely handicapped persons, holders of a social passport
+*Pupils from 13 years of age, students till 30 years, trainees, vocational school students, persons doing military service, persons doing civilian service, severely handicapped persons, holders of a social passport from the city Dessau-Roßlau, User of a daily updated ticket of the public transport system

 Mon — Fri 4.00 — 10.00 p. m.